NamelessCoder/recipes/Cuvette/README.md

 a bit thick) and stop when you're half-way through the roast, then turn it 45 degress counter clockwise (if you're right handed) and continue cutting.
 If you don't cut it all at once, you should re-wrap it between cutting slices.

+You should serve the first slices you cut from either angle, to the person or persons who like their meat closer to medium and prefer less fat (as luck would have it, those two preferences often go together).

 ![Cutting direction](Step14.jpg)

 ![Rosy, juicy, good.](Step15.jpg)

+Bon Appetit!

+/NamelessCook